Krispy Kreme Inc. (DNUT): Skating on Thin Ice? We Know the Answer

 Analysts’ Opinion of DNUT

-Many brokerage firms have already submitted their reports for DNUT stocks, with Goldman repeating the rating for DNUT by listing it as a “Sell.”
-The predicted price for DNUT in the upcoming period, according to Goldman is $14 based on the research report published on December 01st of the previous year 2021.
+Many brokerage firms have already submitted their reports for DNUT stocks, with BofA Securities repeating the rating for DNUT by listing it as a “Buy.”
+The predicted price for DNUT in the upcoming period, according to BofA Securities is $23 based on the research report published on January 11th of the current year 2022.

-Truist, on the other hand, stated in their research note that they expect to see DNUT reach a price target of $15, previously predicting the price at $21.
-The rating they have provided for DNUT stocks is “Hold” according to the report published on November 08th, 2021.
+Goldman, on the other hand, stated in their research note that they expect to see DNUT reach a price target of $14, previously predicting the price at $15.
+The rating they have provided for DNUT stocks is “Sell” according to the report published on December 01st, 2021.

-HSBC Securities gave a rating of “Hold” to DNUT, setting the target price at $14 in the report published on October 21st of the previous year.
+Truist gave a rating of “Hold” to DNUT, setting the target price at $15 in the report published on November 08th of the previous year.

 Insider Trading